AlfredA93/pf-api/README.md

 - Filter posts by followers
 - Admin Panel, so the admin can have control over the content on the website.
 For example, if any harmful content is posted, the Admin can remove the content and/or user profile.
   - The Apps registered in the admin panel are Comments, Contact(Message Model), Posts and Profiles.
-  - All of these are registered as read-only fields so the admin can only assess and delete any user content that is harmful.
+  - Comments, Contact and Profiles are registered with read-only fields so the admin can only assess and delete any user content that is harmful.
+  - Post App is registered with ***full CRUD functionality***, so the admin can Create, Read, Edit or Destroy any post on the platform.
 ### Future Features
 - Add a maps app and map model for setting post coordinates, so that users can store their journey's and share them on each post.
 - Enable video and larger files to be uploaded.
-- Enhanced filtering on the content through the admin panel.
+- Enhanced filtering of the content within the admin panel.

 ## Libraries Used <a name="libs-be"></a>
 - Cloudinary - [`pip install cloudinary==1.34.0`](https://pypi.org/project/cloudinary/) - Cloud based image storage